 The Query Builder is a visual queries editor.
-You can invoke it from the SQL Data Source Wizard.
+You can invoke it from the Data Source Wizard.

 Drag and drop a specific table or view onto the Query Builder design surface to include it into a query result set.

 The Query Builder provides a toolbar with the following commands:

 |Removes the selected table or view from the query.|

 Enable check boxes for the table columns you want to include into the query result set.

 Use the dedicated search box to find a specific table or view.

 The Query Builder allows you to join tables and/or views.
 Use drag and drop to connect corresponding columns (key fields).
 The connected columns should have identical data types.

 Click the data relation to display the Relation Properties section.
 Properties in this section define the join type (Inner or Left Outer) and applied logical operator.